Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual_April_2017.md

 Other settings and options are unique to certain types of subtests (such as grid subtests, survey subtests).

-***Language Code:*** here you can indicate the language to apply to this subtest.
-This refers to the system text that appears on the tablets (e.g. buttons like “Help”, “Next”, “Start” and “Stop”).
-When left blank, the subtest’s system text will appear in English.
-At present, only French is an option for subtest system text language.
-To apply French to a subtest, enter ‘fr’ into the language code field.
+***Language Code:*** here you can indicate the language used for the subtest's content.
+This is a reference field only and will not affect how your content is displayed in Tangerine.

 ***Skippable***: you can indicate whether this subtest is required or not.
 The default setting of ‘No’ means that all items will be required before a user can advance to the next subtest.
-Not allowing your enumerators to skip a subtest will avoid missing values in your dataset (provided individual questions are also kept with ‘Skippable’ set to ‘No’).
+Requiring your users to complete a subtest will avoid missing values in your dataset
+(provided individual questions are also kept with ‘Skippable’ set to ‘No’).
 When set to ‘Yes’, a button labeled ‘Skip’ will appear on the bottom left of the tablet screen.